Rent Subsidy Non Disclosure Policy

 - Advising the tenant in writing of the details of the allegation and giving them an opportunity to respond to the allegations during an interview

 - Assessing the information.
-FACS Housing will take a range of information into account when deciding whether a tenant’s alleged failure to disclose information about their household circumstances is an unsubstantiated allegation, rent subsidy non-disclosure or possible rent subsidy fraud.
+DCJ will take a range of information into account when deciding whether a tenant’s alleged failure to disclose information about their household circumstances is an unsubstantiated allegation, rent subsidy non-disclosure or possible rent subsidy fraud.
 For more information, go to Assessment criteria and evidence for determining subsidy non-disclosure

 - Deciding on the action to take based on the outcome of the assessment.
 For more information, go to Outcome of assessment.

 Evidence requirements for deciding the outcome of an investigation

 DCJ will consider a range of evidence when deciding: